Flags of the U.S. states and territories: Pre-statehood flags

-Other
+California, Texas, and Hawaii were independent nations with flags before entering the union.
+The Utah Territory had a flag before receiving statehood.

 Native American flags

 Many Native American nations have tribal sovereignty, with jurisdiction over their members and reserved land.
 Although reservations are on state land, the laws of the state(s) do not necessarily apply.
 Below are the flags of some of the largest Indian tribes reservations by population and area:

-Unofficial flags of atolls, reefs, and other islands
+Unofficial flags of United States Minor Outlying Islands

 The U.S. national flag is the official flag for all islands, atolls, and reefs composing the United States Minor Outlying Islands.
-However, unofficial flags are sometimes used to represent some of the insular areas in the U.S. Minor Outlying Islands:
+However, unofficial flags are sometimes used to represent some of these insular areas: